How do copulins get from the female to the male?

 2) Once the copulins detect male semen, the vaginal entry produces lubrication to promote penile entry into the vagina.
 This is the same fluid that is produced to help intercourse.
 If intercourse begins immediately, the copulins have no time to take any effect.

+3) As the vaginal walls begin to secrete copulins, they are also triggered to expand.
+This expansion within the vagina creates a vacuum, helping to facilitate the "drawing in" of the penis.
 4) If the penis duct remains relatively immobile against any portion of the vaginal wall or entry, the vaginal walls begin to produce copulins at the location of the penis duct (detection of semen).
 Note that if the penis does not enter the vagina, copulin transmission is relatively slow.
 Most males experience some loss of feeling as copulins--which are found to have anesthetic qualities--enter the penis.
 My theory is that this is for those situations where the female needs to get this done without the male knowing it (see my answer to question below).

 5) The vagina walls continue to contract and expand in attempts to draw the penis into itself.
 This is an involuntary muscle response, but also serves to stimulate the penis to become erect.